 Leading in both volume and in impact, the water you are using has the greatest effect on the outcome of your cupping.
-Too many or too few minerals in water–or thewrong minerals in the water– can flatten flavors and deflate acidity, robbing coffee of its full potential. (link to a previous blog covering this in depth)
+Too many or too few minerals in water –or thewrong minerals in the water – can flatten flavors and deflate acidity, robbing coffee of its full potential.
+To learn more about this, click here.

 Now, this is a good starting point – but still leaves plenty of room for variance (up to 150 ppm), interpretation and opinion (“Well, it smells ok to me…”).
-And it provides a challenge for cuppers where distilled or reverse osmosis (RO) water is considered the best option. (any info on percent of farmers this may impact, or way to qualify claim)
+And it provides a challenge for the cuppers where distilled or reverse osmosis (RO) water is considered the best option.

 Cup to SCORE the difference (link to cupping directions).
 Score coffees to quantify the difference between TWW and Distilled water.